jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - IDE.md

 Install direcly plugin from [here](https://plugins.jetbrains.com/plugin/13489-jeka) or search 'jeka' in Intellij Marketplace

-# Create a simple automation project
+# Create simple automation projects

 In this example, we will create a project to automate tasks (no Java project to build).